Fark0910/Nutriscan_ESP32Cam_Setup/README.md

 ## 🔍 Project Overview

-NutriScan is a simulation of our vision for a smart **nutrition-aware wearable band** that instantly identifies whether a food item suits the user's dietary needs.
-Most people don’t know their allergen risks or nutritional requirements — NutriScan bridges this gap.
+NutriSentrix is a simulation of our vision for a smart **nutrition-aware wearable band** that instantly identifies whether a food item suits the user's dietary needs at the time of purchase.
+Most people don’t know their allergen risks or nutritional requirements — NutriSentrix bridges this gap.
 Instead of building just another app, we chose to design a **dedicated IoT device** for faster, hands-free decisions.
 This functionality can also be added to existing health bands as a powerful feature upgrade.

 ![alt text](./images/watchanew.png)